 GP Live!

 At one point during the day, I ran into the newest account manager, Rick Kemp, from Joe Software and we went out for dinner to get acquainted and watch a little of the end of the Raptors – Cavaliers game.
-We went to place called Roy’s which apparently is a chain, and the food was fantastic, my best food experience of the week, hands-down!
+We went to a place called Roy’s which is a chain, and the food was fantastic, my best food experience of the week, hands-down!

 That’s the end of day 1.
 Soon I hope to continue with summaries of Day 2 and 3 to finish this short series.